l-xdt/xirox/README.md

 ## Demo

-This project does not contain a demo; butyou can find it on the address listed [here](https://l-xdt.github.io/xirox/)
+This project does not contain a demo; but you can find it on the address listed [here](https://l-xdt.github.io/xirox/)

 ## Features